The $\mathbb{Z}_2$-genus of Kuratowski minors: Lower bounds on the -genus and Euler -genus Lower bounds on the Z2-genus and Euler Z2-genus

 \begin{proof} Let $\mathcal{D}$ be an independently even drawing of $\amalg_{x,y} tH$ on a surface $S$ of Euler genus $g$.
 For every $i\in[t-1]$ and $e\in E(H)\setminus E(F)$, let $\gamma(e^i)$ be the closed curve representing $C_{e^i}$ in $\mathcal{D}$.

 The homology class $[\gamma(e^i)]$ has one of $2^{g}$ possible values in $H_1(S;\mathbb{Z}_2)$.
 Thus, if $t\ge 2^{g(k+l+m+1)} + 2$, then there are distinct indices $i,i'\in[t-1]$ such that for every $e\in E(H)\setminus E(F)$ we have $[\gamma(e^i)]=[\gamma(e^{i'})]$.
-Using this, we can compute the intersection form for certain pairs of cycles by replacing them with vertex-disjoint pairs; this gives the first equality in the following formulas.
-The second equality follows from Corollary~\ref{cor_disjunktni_cykly} and Observation~\ref{obs_disjoint_cycles}.
+Using this, we can compute the intersection form for certain pairs of cycles by replacing them with vertex-disjoint pairs; this gives the left equality in each of the following formulas.
+The right equality follows from Corollary~\ref{cor_disjunktni_cykly} and Observation~\ref{obs_disjoint_cycles}.
 In particular, for all possible pairs of indices $j,j'$, we have

-Let $H^{i,i'}$ be the union of the graph $H^i$ with the unique $xy$-path $P^{i'}$ in $F^{i'}+ yw^{i'}$; see Figure~\ref{fig_Hii}.
+Let $H^{i,i'}$ be the union of the graph $H^i$ with the unique $xy$-path $P^{i'}$ in $F^{i'}+ yw^{i'}$; see Figure~\ref{obr_Hii}.
 Since $H$ is an $xy$-wing, the graph $H^{i,i'}$ is nonplanar.
 The graph $F^{i,i'}=F^i \cup P^{i'}$ is a spanning tree of $H^{i,i'}$, and $E(H^{i,i'})\setminus E(F^{i,i'}) = E(H^i)\setminus E(T)$.

 The fundamental cycle $C'_{h^i}$ of $h^i$ in $H^{i,i'}$ with respect to $F^{i,i'}$ is equal to $C_{h^i}+C_{h^{i'}}$.
 Since $[\gamma(h^i)]=[\gamma(h^{i'})]$, the cycle $C'_{h^i}$ is homologically zero.